When we run, our quads move our legs forward. But they also stabilize the knee, control deceleration, and help absorb the shock of footstrikes.

 The best way to “loosen” tight quads is by stretching them.
 You can stretch your quads anywhere and you don’t need any equipment.
 To stretch your quads while you’re at the office while you’re standing, you’d want to make sure that your feet are shoulder-width apart.

-Then bend your leg backwards and use one hand to hold your ankle and gently pull backwards as far as you can.
+Then bend your leg backward and use one hand to hold your ankle and gently pull back as far as you can.
 Hold the position for 15 to 30 seconds and then alternate the leg.
 You can do this 3 to 5 times on each leg.

 Try and do this stretch two to three times per day.